Gallenmar/password_gen/readme.md

 ## Project structure
 This project is of such a size that no folders are needed imho.Therefore all files are in the root of the project.

-- `main.go` - The star of the show and start of the program.
-This mile contains an entry function along with: Input validation, file handling, error handling.
+- cmd/password_gen/main.go - The star of the program.
+Handles CLI flags, validates input, and calls internal packages.

-- `pass.go` - This file contains the algorithm.
-Main function being `GenPwd()`.
+- internal/pass/pass.go - Core password generation algorithm (GenPwd).
+Implements character set selection, uniqueness constraints, and shuffling.

-- `pass_test.go` - Contains tests for `GenPwd()`.
+- internal/pass/pass_test.go - Unit tests for the password generation logic.

+- internal/history/file.go - Manages the password history file: reading existing hashes and saving new ones.

+- internal/history/genUnique.go - Contains TryUniquePassword, which generates passwords and checks them against history to ensure uniqueness with timeout handling.

 ## Project development
 This project has two feature branches. `gen-by-rune` and `shuffle`, which explored two different ways to randomize the password.
 After benchmarking the time, the `gen-by-rune` was selected into `main`.